jebaile7964/PowerShell-Code-Samples/SCM/README.md

 #### Create-CloudRDPIcons

 This script automates the creation of RDP files with a couple of gui elements and a bit of regex.
 It accepts csv input requests other data via the gui elements.
 After all the data is gathered, the regex operations start and a for loop iterates through the csv data, creating folders and icons for each new user.

+#### Set-LegacyConsoleConfiguration

+Shortly after Windows 10's launch, a stream of customer calls required the creation of an easily run script that would make some changes to the way Windows 10 handled 16 bit code.
+This script rolls back the command shell to legacy mode, and automatically installs the NTVDM optional feature, then prompts the user to reboot the computer.